remi-olsen/DragAndUpload/README.md

 		// Allowed MIME types.
 Set to [] to allow all file types.
 E.g.: ['image/png', 'text/html']
 		allowedFileTypes: []

+*Note on the C# ASHX script*: Make sure you create a .Net solution and add all Drag and Upload to the solution, as per usual .Net/IIS standards.

 ## Custom listener